 Software-First Installation

-The driver kit must be downloaded from the Emulex website and loaded.
+The driver kit installer must be downloaded from the Emulex website and installed.
 Either the full or core driver package may be installed; only one can be installed on a system.

 To perform a software-first installation: